-The Hillsborough Community College (HCC)/University of South Florida (USF) Concurrent Sequence allows students to enroll in select RN to BS courses at USF as a non-degree student (beginning in Spring of Year 1) while completing the ASN degree at HCC.
+The University of South Florida (USF) & Hillsborough Community College (HCC) Concurrent Program allows students to enroll in select RN to BS courses at USF as a non-degree student (beginning in Spring of Year 1) while completing the ASN degree at HCC.
 Students will remain in non-degree status at USF until awarded the ASN.
 After graduating from HCC’S ASN program, students will be eligible to sit for the national licensure exam for registered nurses (NCLEX-RN).Criteria for Admissions:

 - Students must complete the steps for admission as a degree seeking student at HCC before they may be considered for the Concurrent Program.